Pressure Cooker (or Braised) Pork Carnitas and Roasted Cauliflower Rice (Paleo, AIP)

 In a small bowl, combine salt, oregano, garlic powder, and onion powder.
 Sprinkle evenly over all sides of the pork and run in.
 (Can be done up to 24 hours ahead of cooking.)

 Set the pressure cooker insert over medium-high heat (or use the saute setting on your Instant Pot if you have it; I don’t, my model is older).
 Add the bacon fat and when hot, brown the pork pieces on all sides until nicely browned.
-Add onion, garlic, ginger, and broth to the pan.
+Add onion, garlic, ginger, and apple cider to the pan.

 Pressure cook according to product instructions (I use the Instant Pot stew setting, which is 35 minutes, but I add 10 more minutes for a total of 45 minutes.
 When cooking is done, turn Instant Pot off and let rest for 30 minutes.
 Release pressure.)